HMS Andromeda (F57)

 HMS Andromeda was a of the Royal Navy.
 She was built at HM Dockyard Portsmouth.
 She was launched on 24 May 1967 and commissioned into the Royal Navy on 2 December 1968.
 She took part in the Falklands War.
-She was sold to India in 1995, for use as a training ship, being renamed INS Krishna.
+She was sold to India in 1995, for use as a training ship, and renamed INS Krishna.
 She was finally decommissioned in May 2012.